 We will have a number of prophetic presbyteries throughout the school year.
 A prophetic presbytery is when students will go to an elected church on a Sunday morning and bless people with prophetic ministry.
 It is a school requirement for each student to have attended at least one prophetic presbytery.

 Lates are tracked automatically by the electronic clock-in system.
-If a student accrues four lates these automatically become one absence.
+If a student accrues three lates these automatically become one absence.
 As absences and tardies are calculated automatically by the clock-in system, it is the student's responsibility to ensure that they have checked in and out.
 Students will be able to check their absences and lates on a week by week basis.
 If a student's absences and lates exceed the number of days listed above, it is likely that the student will not graduate.
 A late submission of a school assignment will also count as a late.
-Remember, four lates equals one absence.
+Remember, three lates equals one absence.

 2d.
 STUDENT ACCOUNTABILITY & DISCIPLINE